FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

 ## descr_quick_battle_locations

 descr_quick_battle_locations.txt has a list of coordinates used in the quick battles option.
 This was hard coded in the original game but broken out into a text file for RR.
-The coordinate values have a 1:1 relationship with the pixel location on the ground_types.tga map files for your mod.
+The coordinate values have a 1:1 relationship with the pixel location on the map_regions.tga map files for your mod.

 ## Unexpected in condition parsing error